JustinMorgan/MEANSandbox/README.md

 # Features
 ## Dynamic REST API generation
 This is the most useful feature of the project.
-Given a connection string and a JSON schema description, the site will automagically wire up a REST API for each data type in the schema.
+Given a MongoDB connection string and a JSON map of your data structure, the site will automagically wire up a REST API for each data type in the schema.

 ## Dynamic Angular front-end generation
 Using the same schema.json file as the API factory, the front end produces an Angular CRUD SPA for each data type.